 Golf equipment manufacturers now use some of the top scientific research to develop clubs and balls that will suit anyone’s playing style and swing speed.
+More on swing speeds in a minute, but first here are our 2023 best golf balls for slow swing speed:

 What Is Considered a Slow Swing Speed?